XTLS/Xray-docs-next/docs/en/development/index.md

 ### [VMess Protocol](./protocols/vmess.md)

-VMess is an encrypted transport protocol that can act as a bridge between Xray clients and servers.
+VMess is an encrypted transport protocol that can serve as a bridge between Xray clients and servers.

 ### [Mux.Cool Protocol](./protocols/muxcool.md)

-Mux.Cool protocol is a multiplexing transport protocol used to transmit multiple independent data streams within an established data stream.
+The Mux.Cool protocol is a multiplexing transport protocol used to transmit multiple independent data streams within a single established data stream.

 ### [mKCP Protocol](./protocols/mkcp.md)

-mKCP is a stream transmission protocol modified from the [KCP protocol](https://github.com/skywind3000/kcp) that can transmit arbitrary data streams in order.
+mKCP is a stream transport protocol, modified from the [KCP Protocol](https://github.com/skywind3000/kcp), capable of transmitting arbitrary data streams in order.